happyplan/happyplan/README.md

 In case you don't know it yet, `npm {cmd}` just run the command `{cmd}` specified in the `package.json` `script` section.
 In our case, it run `grunt test`.
 And to be precise, the `test` task run the `nodeunit` one.

+### Tests some features

+Features are tested using a simple build & a diff.
+Checkout test/features/* to find existing tested features.
+By default all features are tested, but you can run just some of them using the `features` option.

+    grunt test -features=feature1,feature2

 ## Release History

 Checkout [CHANGELOG](CHANGELOG.md).